Comparing Honest (HNST) and Its Competitors

-Honest (NASDAQ:HNST – Get Rating) is one of 49 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it weigh in compared to its competitors?
-We will compare Honest to similar companies based on the strength of its profitability, analyst recommendations, risk, dividends, valuation, institutional ownership and earnings.
+Honest (NASDAQ:HNST – Get Rating) is one of 49 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it weigh in compared to its rivals?
+We will compare Honest to similar companies based on the strength of its analyst recommendations, risk, earnings, profitability, institutional ownership, valuation and dividends.

 Profitability

-This table compares Honest and its competitors’ net margins, return on equity and return on assets.
+This table compares Honest and its rivals’ net margins, return on equity and return on assets.

 |Net Margins